How to Choose the Best Summer School for You

 Lots will employ university students or recent graduates, supported by more senior staff.
-This is great for the students, as they can ask the staff about their experiences at university and may feel more comfortable approaching them with any issues.
+This is great for the students, as they can ask the staff about their current experiences at university and may feel more comfortable approaching them with any issues.
 Students also often get along well with younger staff, making it feel more like a holiday than it otherwise might.

 Health and safety

-Especially important with activity and sports-based camps, levels of health and safety provision will again be regulated by the local governments at most summer schools.
+Especially important with activity and sports-based camps, levels of health and safety provision will be regulated by the local governments at most summer schools.
 If this is of particular concern for you, you could again ask specific summer schools for an outline of their provision, or for a copy of any risk assessments they have.

 You should choose a summer school that both you and your child will feel comfortable with, and make sure you have emergency contact details for the camp to hand at all times.
-Most have at least one phone number which is manned 24/7, so if you or your child have any issues or worries at any point in the course, you’ll be able to get in touch immediately.
+Most schools have at least one phone number which is manned 24/7, so if you or your child have any issues or worries at any point in the course, you’ll be able to get in touch immediately.

-Levels of supervision
+Level of supervision

 If this will be your child’s first time staying away from home, you might opt for a programme with more supervision, and work up to one which offers more independence later on.

-Lots of universities and colleges will offer subject-specific, free summer programmes for prospective students from less affluent backgrounds, so if you’re looking at a particular school that’s an option worth pursuing.
+Lots of universities and colleges will offer subject-specific, free summer programmes for prospective students from less affluent backgrounds, so if you’re looking at a particular school, that could be an option worth pursuing.
 It’s important that everyone involved in the search knows the budget, so if your child is looking for summer schools themselves, make sure they’ve got realistic expectations.